vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step3.md

 Commit and push this new configuration

-`cd ~/workdir/my-nodejs-app-config && git commit -am 'adding demo2 namespace'`{{execute}}
+`cd ~/workdir/my-nodejs-app-config && git add . && git commit -m 'adding demo2 namespace'`{{execute}}

 `git push`{{execute}}

 ---

-In Argo CD, watch the `namespaces application` to see Argo CD automatically sync the application and create the demo2 namespace
+In Argo CD, watch the `namespaces application` to see Argo CD automatically sync the application and create the demo2 namespace.
+Hit the `Refresh` button if it does not update.

+You should now see a `demo2` namespace in the UI.

 In the Katacoda terminal, verify the `demo2` namespace was created